jaebradley/data-manipulation-practice/README.md

-# data-manipulation-practice
+# Commands Examples
-Data manipulation practice using tools like awk, jq, and sed
+Examples using commands like awk, jq, sed, and ps.